 At the start, it was the Angels (6-25) pushing the Celtics.

-After Raines scored the first basket of the game, JCA answered with six straight points - two each by Abigail Dulinski, Emma Birsa and Allison Lesters - to grab a 6-2 lead.
-Providence, though, countered by outscoring the Angels 10-2 the rest of the quarter, getting three points each from Knight and Kotowski in the run.
+After Raines scored the first basket of the game, JCA answered with six straight points – two each by Abigail Dulinski, Emma Birsa and Allison Lesters – to grab a 6-2 lead.
+Providence, however, countered by outscoring the Angels 10-2 the rest of the quarter, getting three points each from Knight and Kotowski in the run.

-“It took us a while to get going,” Providence coach Eileen Copenhaver said.
+“It took us awhile to get going,” Providence coach Eileen Copenhaver said.
 “Give credit to JCA.
 They came out and played tough from the start.
 We had a good mix of scoring, led by Molly.
 She is coming off a big week at the GCAC Tournament and kept it going tonight.

 “Once we were able to put some pressure on them, we were able to get some turnovers and get some baskets from our defense.
 That loosened things up for us.”

-JCA stopped the Celtics' run with a 3-pointer by Breanna Zafra to make it 25-13 and Dulinski, who had a game-high 19 points, scored at the buzzer to make it 33-17 at halftime.
+JCA stopped the Celtics' run with a 3-pointer by Breanna Zafra to make it 25-13, and Dulinski, who had a game-high 19 points, scored at the buzzer to make it 33-17 at halftime.

 Dulinski scored nine points in the third quarter to help keep the Angels within shouting distance, but Providence’s balance was too much to overcome.
-Raines scored twice off assists from Knight, while Knight made a 3-pointer and another basket, Kotowski and O’Brien each had a basket and Grace Lustig added a pair of free throws for the Celtics as they built a 48-27 lead entering the fourth quarter.
+Raines scored twice off assists from Knight, and Knight made a 3-pointer and another basket, Kotowski and O’Brien each had a basket, and Grace Lustig added a pair of free throws for the Celtics as they built a 48-27 lead entering the fourth quarter.

 “People think 20 wins happens all the time,” Copenhaver said.
-“But, in the 52 years there has been girls basketball at Providence, this is only the seventh time we have won 20 games.
+“But in the 52 years there has been girls basketball at Providence, this is only the seventh time we have won 20 games.
 Against the type of competition we usually play, 20 wins is pretty tough.

 “It was nice to see us have good balance.
 Molly had a big game, but then we had three with eight, one with seven and two with six.
 The girls all did a good job of finding who was open and making good passes.”